niklausgerber/FitMyVideo/README.md

 FitMyVideo is fully responsive and will run on all modern desktop- and mobile browsers with no additionals plugins.

 ## How it works?
-FitMyVideo needs following Components to work:
+FitMyVideo needs following components to work:

 ### CSS
 Make sure you include the following CSS code on your website.